Iran arrests 17 spies suspected to be working with CIA, sentences some to death

 Iranian intelligence ministry officials on Monday said they had arrested 17 local spies associated with the United States’ Central Intelligence Agency and sentenced some of them to death, AFP reported.

-An unidentified director general of the intelligence ministry said it had dismantled the spy network on June 18, the state-run Islamic Republic News Agency reported.
+An unidentified director general of the intelligence ministry said it had dismantled the spy network on June 18.
+“Sentences for these spies have been issued, some of whom are to be put to death as ‘corruptors on earth’,” BBC reported quoting the Iranian Students News Agency.

 The spies were reportedly part of sensitive bodies such as economic, nuclear, military and cyber organs, and in private sectors who allegedly worked for the investigating agency as contractors, the director general added.
 The spies were operating by themselves and none of them were in touch with the others, the report said.